soyeonkimgithub/soyeonkimgithub.github.io/_featured_categories/study.md

 # Featured tags need to have either the `list` or `grid` layout (PRO only).
 layout: list

+type: category

 # The title of the tag's page.
-title: Python
+title: Review

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: python
+slug: review

-menu: true
+sidebar: true

-order: 1
+order: 2

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  Repository of study
+  Review and translation of article

 # (Optional) You can disable grouping posts by date.
 # no_groups: true